sparkfun/eng_application/position.md

 About SparkFun's Next Quality Assurance Specialist
 ---------------------------------------------------
 The Quality Assurance Specialist closely works with the Support department to collect customer feedback on products, and filter the information as necessary to the Product Development department and Engineering department to inform and shape future products.
 This position is also an agent of change and updates any and all product offerings as needed to ensure customers receive a high-quality product.

+SparkFun's next Quality Assurance Specialist's name is Matthew Lind.

 Essential Job Functions: